HoloLabInc/OculusInputForMRTK/README.md

-# OculusForMRTK
+# OculusInputForMRTK
-This repository is oculus input extension for mixed reality toolkit.
+This repository is provide oculus input extension for mixed reality toolkit.
+The extension code is ported from [XRTK/Oculus](https://github.com/XRTK/Oculus).